dennisXZX/web-developer-notes/Code Snippets.md

 #### Find the max and average value of an array

+A solution taking advantage of the ES6 `rest operator` and `reduce` method.

 ```js
 // get the max value in a given array
 const arrMax = arr => Math.max(...arr);